rockettheme/docs/Docs/grav/themes/acronym/demo.md

 Here is a list of particles that are available in Acronym, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Themes > Acronym - Home > Layout.
-Any additional particles that are found in the Subpages of our Acronym RocketLauncher can be located via your Grav Administrator > Extensions > Modules.
-Grav allows you to search for Modules by Page (see Search Tools > Select Page in Module Manager), so finding these widgets should prove to be simple.
+>> All Home Particles can be edited via Gantry 5 > Home > Layout.
+Any additional particles that are found in the Subpages of our Acronym RocketLauncher can be located via it's respective Outline.

 - Theme Particles
     - [Particles](particle_particles.md)